gbouras13/phold/docs/run.md

 phold compare -i pharokka.gbk -o phold_compare_output  --predictions_dir phold_predict_output
 ```

 Example usage if you have .pdb format structures available for your phage proteins (note: the .pdb file names must be called cds_id.pdb, where cds_id is the CDS ids output from Pharokka).
-You can see an example in the `tests/test_data/NC_043029_pdbs` directory [here]()/
+You can see an example in the `tests/test_data/NC_043029_pdbs` directory [here]().

 ```
-phold compare -i pharokka.gbk -o phold_compare_output_pdb  --pdb --pdb_dir directory_with_pdbs
+phold compare -i pharokka.gbk -o phold_compare_output_pdb  --pdb --pdb_dir directory_with_pdbs  -t 8
 ```

 ```